Trading room

 A trading room gathers traders operating on financial markets.
 The trading room is also often called the front office.
 The terms "dealing room" and "trading floor" are also used, the latter being inspired from that of an open outcry stock exchange.
 As open outcry is gradually replaced by electronic trading, the trading room becomes the only remaining place that is emblematic of the financial market.
 It is also the likeliest place within the financial institution where the most recent technologies are implemented before being disseminated in its other businesses.

 Specialized computer labs that simulate trading rooms are known as "trading labs" or "finance labs" in universities and business schools.

 Origin

-Before the sixties or seventies, the banks' capital market businesses were mostly split into many departments, sometimes scattered at several sites, as market segments: money market (domestic and currencies), foreign exchange, long-term financing, exchange, bond market.
+Before the 1960s or 1970s, the banks' capital market businesses were mostly split into many departments, sometimes scattered at several sites, as market segments: money market (domestic and currencies), foreign exchange, long-term financing, exchange, bond market.
 By gathering these teams to a single site, banks want to ease: